 Advancing your scuba diving qualifications to become a Sports Diver gives you the opportunity to perform longer, deeper dives with decompression stops, as well as learning rescue skills.

-If you are an Ocean Diver who wants to do more, the Sports Diver course will give you the freedom to explore.
+If you want to do more with your diving, the Sports Diver qualification gives you the freedom to explore.
 Being a Sports Diver allows most people to do all the diving they want in the UK and abroad.